codefresh-io/docs.codefresh.io/_docs/quick-start/ci-quickstart/deploy-with-helm.md

 * The Docker registry you connected to your Codefresh account in the CI pipeline quick start
 * An application that has a Dockerfile and a [Helm chart]({{site.baseurl}}/docs/deployments/helm/using-helm-in-codefresh-pipeline/#helm-setup)
-* Cluster with pull access to your default Docker registry If not read the [previous guide]({{site.baseurl}}/docs/getting-started/deployment-to-kubernetes-quick-start-guide/#deploying-a-docker-image-to-kubernetes-manually) or look at the [documentation]({{site.baseurl}}/docs/deploy-to-kubernetes/deploy-to-kubernetes/create-image-pull-secret/)
+* Cluster with pull access to your default Docker registry If you are not familiar, read [Manually deploy Docker image to Kubernetes]({{site.baseurl}}/docs/quick-start/ci-quickstart/deploy-to-kubernetes/#manually-deploy-docker-image-to-kubernetes), or read about [secrets]({{site.baseurl}}/docs/deployments/kubernetes/deploy-to-kubernetes/create-image-pull-secret/) <!--- ask Kostis -->

-If you want to follow along, feel free to fork this [repository](https://github.com/codefresh-contrib/python-flask-sample-app) in your Git account and look at the [with-helm](https://github.com/codefresh-contrib/python-flask-sample-app/tree/with-helm) branch.
+If you want to follow along, feel free to fork this [repository](https://github.com/codefresh-contrib/python-flask-sample-app){:target="\_blank"} in your Git account and look at the [with-helm](https://github.com/codefresh-contrib/python-flask-sample-app/tree/with-helm){:target="\_blank"} branch.

 ## Deploy a Helm Release to your Kubernetes cluster